 - Deep frying and heating for a long time or heating at a high temperature should be avoided during cooking.
-If food material are heated above 700 C for a long duration, proteins become hard and coagulated.
+If food material is heated above 700 C for a long duration, proteins become hard and coagulated.
 In this form, they are not easily absorbed by the body.
-Thus, over cooking results in loss of precious nutrients.
+Thus, overcooking results in loss of precious nutrients.

 Do ensure you try these tips and make your food nutritious.
 Since Healthy food = Healthy you.